-• ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 the quarterly period ended March 31, 2023 4 □ TRANSITION REPORT PURSUANT TO SECT OR ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 4 For the ransition period from to Commission File Number: 001-37471 - PIERIS PH ARMACEUTICALS, INC. (Exa t name of registrant as specified in its charter) - 20.070/2/5 Nevada (State or other jurisdiction of incorporation or organization) 30-0784346 (I.R.S.
-Employer Identification No.) 225 Franklin Street, 26th Floor Boston, MA United States (Address of principal executive offices) 02110 (Zip Code) 857-246-8998 Regi trant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on which R egistered Common Stock, \$0.001 par value per share PIRS The Nasdaq Capital Marke t required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the presents), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square ceding 12 months Indicate by check mark whether the registrant has submitted electron chapter) during the preceding 12 months (or for such shorter period that t cally every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T e registrant was required to submit such files).
-Yes ⊗ No □ (§232.405 of this ler, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging grow orting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. th company.
-See Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting compa ny ⊠ Emerging growth compa ny 🗆 If an emerging growth company, indicate by check mark if the regist standards provided pursuant to Section 13(a) of the Exchange Act. \Box ant has elected not to use the extended transition period for complying with any new or revised fu nancial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 8, 2023, the registrant had 82,019,103 shares of common stock outstanding
+(Mark One) □ QUARTERLY REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECULT For the quarterly period ended June 30, 2023 RITIES EXCHANGE ACT OF 1934 □ TRANSITION REPORT PURSUANT TO SEC OR CTION 13 OR 15(d) OF THE SECUI RITIES EXCHANGE ACT OF 1934 ne transition period fromto Commission File Number: 001-37471 PIERIS PI HARMACEUTIC ALS, INC. (E) act name of registrant as specified in its charter Nevada (State or other jurisdiction of 30-0784346 (I.R.S.
+Employer incorporation or organization) Identification No.) 225 Franklin Street, 26th Floor Boston, MA United States (Address of principal executive offices) 02110 (Zip Code) 857-246-8998 Re gistrant's telephone number, including area code • Securities registered pursuant to Section 12(b) of the Act: , . , Tue die e Complet Name of Early Early and an artists Designation Title of Each Class Common Stock, \$0.001 par value per share Trading Symbol PIRS Name of Each Exchange on which Registered The Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all repo (or for such shorter period that the registrant was required to file such re Indicate by check mark whether the registrant has submitted electr chapter) during the preceding 12 months (or for such shorter period that eports), and (2) has been subject to such filing requi onically every Interactive Data File required to be s rements for the past 90 days.
+Yes ⊠ No □ ubmitted pursuant to Rule 405 of Regulation S-T (§232.40: Indicate by check mark whether the registrant is a large accelerated the definitions of "large accelerated filer," "accelerated filer," "smaller of the definitions of "large accelerated filer," "accelerated filer," d filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth compar ıy.
+See Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registandards provided pursuant to Section 13(a) of the Exchange Act. \square istrant has elected not to use the extended transition period for complying with any new or revised financial acc counting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Ye es □ No ⊠ As of August 7, 2023, the registrant had 98,851,927 shares of com- mon stock outstanding.